Types of Computer Keyboard: Features, Examples & Pictures

 - SteelSeries Apex Pro: Many gamers prefer fast response and smart features.

-A virtual keyboard is a keyboard that you see on a screen.
-You do not need to press real keys.
-You tap on the screen with your finger or a mouse.
-Many smartphones and tablets use virtual keyboards.
-It helps people type without a physical keyboard.
+A virtual keyboard is on a screen.
+You do not need real keys.
+You tap the letters with your finger or a mouse.
+Many smartphones and tablets use it.
+It is simple and easy to use anywhere.

 - Smartphone Keyboard: You use this keyboard to type messages on your phone screen.

-- Tablet Keyboard: The keyboard shows up on tablets for typing without a real keyboard.
+- Tablet Keyboard: The keyboard appears on tablets to enable typing without a physical keyboard.

 A flexible keyboard is soft and bendable.
 You can roll it up like a small tube.
-It is easy to carry and use anywhere.
-People like it because it does not break easily.
-You can also clean it with water.
+It is easy to carry anywhere.
+Many people like it for travel or small desks.

 - Jelly Comb Flexible Keyboard: It is soft and can be rolled up.
 It works well for travel.